Melampitta: Behaviour

+The greater melampitta is reported to be very shy and wary, but also inquisitive and may approach people sitting quietly to investigate.
+It is usually revealed by its calls, and can be very difficult to locate if it is not calling.
+The lesser melampitta is also described as hard to see but not shy.
+While hopping on the ground foraging it will frequently flutter its wings and lift its tail.
+Both species move around on the ground by hopping.

+Vocalisations

 The calls of the two species are not similar.
 The call of the greater melampitta is a double or triple note, which is slurred and repeated monotonously, and is reminiscent of the black pitohui.
 The call of the lesser melampitta are either harsh buzzy notes or chirped whistles, both of which are repeated at intervals.